 And of What Might Have Been

 William Christopher Norman, Lance Corporal, 2047691, Royal Engineers.
 William was the son of Charles Thomas Norman and May Norman, of Carmarthen.
 He married Blanche White at Carmarthen in 1941.
-William served with the Royal Engineers and moved to Normandy at some time following D-Day, on 6 June 1944.
-He was killed in Normandy on 17 August 1944, aged 23, and is buried in Tilly-sur-Seulles War Cemetery.
+William enlisted into the Royal Engineers and was posted to the 11th Field Company, Royal Engineers and moved to Normandy at some time following D-Day, on 6 June 1944.
+William was badly wounded in Normandy on 17 August 1944 and died of his wounds on that same day.
+The 23-year-old was originally buried to the east of the village of Proussy, together with two comrades, but in April 1946 their graves were exhumed and the men were re-interred in Tilly-sur-Seulles War Cemetery.
 His brother David Henry Brynmor Norman was killed the following year.

 Douglas James Saunders, Gunner, 3962008, Royal Artillery.
-Douglas was the son of James Oswald Saunders and Minna Saunders, of Carmarthen.
-He served with the 31st Field Regiment, Royal Artillery, in the Western Desert campaign.
+Douglas was born in 1920, the son of James Oswald Saunders and Minna Saunders (nee Davies), of 2, Furnace Road, Carmarthen.
+He enlisted into the Royal Artillery and was posted to the 31st Field Regiment, Royal Artillery.
+The regiment had been in Egypt when war erupted, and in June 1940 joined the 4th Indian Division, before taking part in the Western Desert campaign.
 Douglas was among a number of men of his battery killed on 15 December 1941, during heavy fighting at Point 204, near Alem Hamza, Cyrenaica.
-He was 22 years old, and is commemorated on the Alamein Memorial, Egypt.
+The 22-year-old has no known grave, so is commemorated on the Alamein Memorial, Egypt.

 Bruce Leighton Squires, Trooper, 7945575, Royal Armoured Corps.
-Bruce was the son of Charles Percy and Edith Maud Squires, of Carmarthen.
-He served with “C” Squadron, North Irish Horse, which was attached to the Royal Armoured Corps.
+Bruce was born in 1921. the son of Charles Percy Squires and Edith Maud Squires (nee Howe), of 21, Parcyrafon Road, Carmarthen.
+Bruce was educated at Carmarthen Grammar School before enlisting into the army and was posted to “C” Squadron, North Irish Horse, which was attached to the Royal Armoured Corps.
 On 2 February 1943 the North Irish Horse landed in Algiers, as part of Operation Torch, equipped with the Churchill tank.
 After a trying campaign in Tunisia it re-equipped with the Sherman Tank before moving to take part in the Italian campaign.
-Bruce was killed on 23 May 1944 during a bloody assault on the Adolf Hitler Line, which saw the North Irish Horse suffer terrible casualties.
-He was 23 years old, and is buried in Cassino War Cemetery, Italy.
+Bruce was posted as missing believed killed in action on 23 May 1944 during a bloody assault on the Adolf Hitler Line, which saw the North Irish Horse suffer terrible casualties.
+The body of the 23-year-old was recovered soon afterwards and he was buried on the battlefield.
+In February 1945 his grave, together with several other scattered burials, was exhumed and re-interred in Cassino War Cemetery, Italy.

 William Thomas, Private, 3960949, South Wales Borderers.
-William was born in Carmarthen and had originally enlisted into the Welch Regiment.
-He later transferred to the 6th Battalion, South Wales Borderers which sailed for Bombay in October 1942.
+William was born in Carmarthen in 1918.
+He had originally enlisted into the Welch Regiment, but later transferred to the 6th Battalion, South Wales Borderers which sailed for Bombay in October 1942.
 The battalion had trained to serve as an armoured unit but was disappointed to find that upon arrival in India it was to revert to infantry.
 It then trained as an amphibious assault unit and moved to Calcutta to attack Akyab.
 The attack was soon cancelled and the battalion was sent to Burma to fight in the Arakan.
 It made its name during heavy fighting which resulted in the capture of the Mayu Tunnels.
 The battalion was then sent to join the joint American-Chinese force under General Stilwell and took part in an epic nine month march through the Burmese jungle which saw them take place in several bloody engagements against the Japanese.
-William died in Burma on 13 January 1945, aged 26.
+William was killed in action in Burma on 13 January 1945, aged 26.
 He is buried in Taukkyan War Cemetery.